marionzualo/guides/README.md

 The main goals of this repository are:
 - document the guidelines I believe to be appropriate - so I can come back here from time to time in order to recall them.

 - document the links/books/videos that have helped me write those guidelines -  so I can share some of the great content that lead me to write those guidelines.
-I think these resources can be helpful for beginners starting out, or for experts trying to learn more about a certain topic.
+I think these resources can be helpful for beginners starting out, or for anybody diving into a certain topic.

 This is a process I follow when learning about a certain topic and I figured it could be helpful to others as well.